Galata Bridge: The fourth bridge

 The fourth Galata Bridge (in Turkish usually known as Eski Köprü; lit. "the old bridge") was built in 1912 by the German firm Hüttenwerk Oberhausen AG for 350,000 gold lira.
 This floating bridge was 466 m long and 25 m wide.
 The bridge was made of 12 individual pieces; 2 terrestrial pieces 17 meters in length, 9 pieces around 40 meters in length, and a central piece 66.7 meters in length, which made the bridge moveable.
 It was a tolled bridge until 1930.

-The fourth bridge contained bars and restaurants at its underside.
+The fourth bridge contained bars and restaurants on its underside.
 It is usually described as an important place for the development of modern Turkish rock music, due to it housing the influential bar Kemancı.
 Modern Turkish rock bands and singers such as Duman, MFÖ, Şebnem Ferah and Teoman have spent their formative years in Kemancı.
+Trolleybuses of the Istanbul trolleybus system used the bridge from 1962 to 1984.

 In 1992 it was badly damaged in a fire and after one week towed up from its original location.
-At the time of the fire disaster, the fifth and the current bridge was already under construction near the fourth one and the fourth bridge was planned to be decommissioned in the near future.
+At the time of the fire, the fifth and current bridge was already under construction near the fourth one, which was planned to be decommissioned in the near future.
 During the towing process one damaged section of the bridge collapsed.
 The bridge was classified as a cultural heritage of the second degree by the Turkish authorities.

 3 pieces of the bridge went missing after the towing.
 After repairs the remaining parts of the old bridge were repurposed between Ayvansaray-Hasköy in 2002.
 From July to October 2012 the bridge was opened for motor vehicles to ease the traffic flow on the Haliç Bridge, which was under renovation.
 Due to the fact that the bridge was not allowing ferries to pass, disrupting the water circulation and preventing the ongoing cleaning efforts at the Golden Horn the bridge's middle section was towed near the shoreline in 2012.
 After the second towing the former shops and restaurants were squatted by the homeless and the bridge was left in disrepair.
 In 2016 the majority of the bridge was transported to Haliç and Tuzla shipyards.
 The remaining 50 meter section on the Hasköy/Balat coast was left in disrepair.